frontity/step-by-step-tutorial/tutorial/part7-finishing-touches/add-a-loading-component.md

 <video autoplay loop>
   <source src="../assets/loader.mov" />
-  Your browser does not support the video tag.
+  Your browser does not support the video tag!
 </video>

 {% hint style="info" %}